FSGModding/FSG_Mod_Assistant/README.md

 Note: the mac builds probably work just fine on the new M1 macs.

+Linux Note: this builds just fine under linux.
+For the very few folks this would help, I don't wish to eat into my free github actions minutes - build and run it like any other npm / yarn based project - if you were able to get FS running under linux, this shouldn't be much in comparison.

 ### Updating

-Either download the new version and install over top, or, for every version post 1.9.30, it'll auto update.
+Either download the new version and install over top, or, for every version post 1.9.30, it'll auto update (windows only - mac requires a different code signing at $100/year).
 Woohoo!

-Note: it might nuke the start menu / desktop shortcut though.
-Looking into this.
-In the meantime, it installs by default to:
+Note: Give the program a second to update after closing (when notified of the new version).
+If you are too fast, windows will want to remove your shortcut.
+If you do what I did, and blindly click yes, the install folder is at:

 ```C:\Users\<your username>\AppData\Local\Programs\fs19-mod-checker```